sickozell/SickoCV/README.md

 ![drumplayer](https://user-images.githubusercontent.com/80784296/221338110-d550144f-4e34-475d-9b00-00872910f331.JPG)

 #### INSTRUCTIONS
-Load wav samples in the slots using context menu.
+Load wav samples in the slots using general or slot context menu.

 When TRIG input is triggered the sample will be played at the volume percentage set by to "Standard Level" knob + its relative attenuverted CVinput.
 If ACCENT input is HIGH when TRIG occurs, the sample will be played at "Accent Level" knob + its attenuverted CVinput.

 Playing speed can be set by SPD knob from 1 to 200% and modulated with its attenuverted CVinput.
 Speed can be modified during sample playback.
-External modulation is allowed only on drumPlayer+
+External modulation is allowed only on drumPlayer+ or drumPlayerXtra.

 If CHOKE switch is on when TRIG occurs, the playback of next slot is stopped with a 1ms fade out: it's commonly used to simulate a closed/open hihat.
-LIM switch is a hard clipping limiter to ±5v on the output.
+LIM switch enables hard clipping limiter set to ±5v on the output.

 NOTE: input trigger threshold is +1v.

 #### CONTEXT MENU
 **Sample Slots**
 Click on the slot number to open dialog.
-When the sample is loaded the green led on the panel is turned on (drumPlayer), or the small 7segment display will show the first 5 chars of the filename (drumPlayer+).
+When the sample is loaded the green led on the panel is turned on (drumPlayer), or the small 7segment display will show the first chars of the filename (drumPlayer+ drumPlayerXtra).
-Use Clear options to unload samples from slots.
-Just right-click over the led areas or the displays to access the quick-load menus.

 **Set samples root folder**
 Once a folder is set, 'Samples browser' option is activated in the quick load menu (right click in the relative led slot area/display) to quickly choose samples from the selected folder.